Choosing a telescope is the biggest decision we make as backyard astronomers.

 6″ / 150mm

-Celestron’s NexStar range of catadioptric (compound) telescopes is perhaps the most popular on the planet, and the Celestron NexStar 6SE is the best selling of all the ‘SE’ models.
+Celestron’s NexStar range of catadioptric (compound) telescopes is perhaps the most popular on the planet, and the Celestron NexStar 6SE is the best selling of all the ‘SE’ computerized telescopes.

-The NexStar 8SE would have taken the top spot in our ‘best professional catadioptric telescope’ if it were not for Celestron’s superior, bigger – and more expensive – CPC 1100.
+The NexStar 8SE would have taken the best telescope spot in our professional category if it were not for Celestron’s superior, bigger – and more expensive – CPC 1100.

 Read our full, detailed review of Celestron’s Nexstar 8SE telescope by clicking here.

 The 6SE certainly deserves its spot in our list.
-First off, six inches is not a small aperture size and, mounted on some clever electronics, it will help you see far more than you are likely to achieve with a reflector of the same size.
+First off, six inches is not a small aperture and, mounted on a single fork arm with some clever electronics, it will help you see far more than you are likely to achieve with a reflector of the same size.

-The telescope body is mounted on a single arm, motor-driven altazimuth mount, which includes a database of 40,000 night sky objects.
+The telescope body is mounted on a single arm, motor-driven alt-azimuth mount with a computerized hand control containing a database of 40,000 night sky objects.
 Select any one of them with the handheld, integral controller and the motorized tracking will center it in your eyepiece and keep it there as it moves across the sky.

 There are two types of astronomer, generally speaking, that buy into the SE range.
-The first lives under light-polluted skies and struggles to locate faint objects because the viewing is poor.
-The motorized telescope gets around that problem by pointing directly at the object you select from the database.
+The first lives under light-polluted skies and struggles to locate faint objects in the sky because the viewing is poor.
+The motorized telescope gets around that problem by pointing directly at the celestial object you select from the database.

-As with any altaz-mounted telescope the NexStar 6SE is not a great choice for astrophotography (although it is possible) and – like all Celestron guided scopes – you’ll need to invest in additional power.
+As with any altaz-mounted telescope the NexStar 6SE is not a great choice for astrophotography (although it is possible) and – like all Celestron guided scopes – you’ll need to invest in additional power because of its short battery life.

 - Great package for the money